-Liquidity Riskis defined as the uncertainty arising from business operations, investment or financing activities over the ability of the insurer to meet its payment obligations in a full and timely manner, in the current or stressed environment.
+Liquidity Risk is defined as the uncertainty arising from business operations, investment or financing activities over the ability of the insurer to meet its payment obligations in a full and timely manner, in the current or stressed environment.
 This could include meeting commitments only through credit market access under unfavorable conditions or through the sale of financial assets incurring additional costs due to the illiquidity of (or difficulties in liquidating) the assets.

-The Company is exposed to Liquidity Risk because of its insurance operating activity - depending on the cash-flow profile of the expected new business - due to the potential mismatches between the cash inflows and the cash outflows deriving from the business.
+The Company is exposed to Liquidity Risk as a result of its insurance operating activity that depends on the cash-flow profile of the expected new business.
+Liquidity risk also arises due to potential mismatches between the cash inflows and the cash outflows deriving from the business.
 Additional Liquidity Risk can also stem from the Company's investing activity, due to potential liquidity gaps deriving from the management of the Company's asset portfolio as well as from a potentially insufficient level of liquidity (i.e. capacity to be sold at a fair price in adequate amounts and within a reasonable timeframe) in the case of disposal.
-Finally, the Company can be exposed to liquidity outflows related to issued guarantees, commitments, derivative contract margin calls, or regulatory constraints regarding capital position.
+Finally, the Company can be exposed to liquidity outflows related to issued guarantees, commitments, derivative contract margin calls, or regulatory constraints regarding the coverage ratio of insurance provisions and its capital position.